Pegasus World Cup Turf Preview, Tips, Runners & Trends

 Looking over the past renewals, there is only one stallion whose offspring have been disappointed with multiple attempts but no wins in the Pegasus World Cup Turf, that stallion is English Channel who has failed to produce a winner from 6 runners.

-Looking at the winning odds over the last 6 renewals, the biggest-priced winner was Zulu Alpha in 2020, winning for Michael J Maker at odds of 118/10 under the guidance of Tyler Gaffalione.
-Looking at the runners at the head of the market over the last 6 renewals there have been 2 winning favourites in the race.
-Whilst we wait for the 2025 Pegasus World Cup Turf remember you can get daily racing predictions from the top racing tipsters on the best racing tipsters page.
+Looking at the winning odds over the last 7 renewals, the biggest-priced winner was Zulu Alpha in 2020, winning for Michael J Maker at odds of 118/10 under the guidance of Tyler Gaffalione.
+Looking at the runners at the head of the market over the last 7 renewals there have been 2 winning favourites in the race.
+Before placing your bet on the 2026 Pegasus World Cup Turf head over to see which other runners today are being backed by the best racing tipsters today.
 All figures and trends above, such as the horse's previous runs are based on the information that is available on the racing post.
 If you are interested in other races at the Gulfstream Park racecourse, then why not read our blog for the Pegasus World Cup?

 Article Contributor Information